 Moreover, researchers believe that the fault lies in the huge amount of cholesterol.
 However, only the yolk contains cholesterol, so, we can eat more egg whites instead.
 But don’t avoid egg yolks completely.
 After all, they contain vitamins, calcium, omega-3s, and choline.

 Furthermore, there is another study published by The Telegraph that says eggs have a chance to reduce the risk of chronic conditions even if they contain a lot of cholesterol.
 According to them, if we eat 4 eggs per week we might reduce the chance of getting the lifelong disease.

-Besides, there are many factors that can influence such results, like the body-mass index, physical activity, smoking, eating fruits and veggies.
+Besides, many factors can influence such results, like the body-mass index, physical activity, smoking, and eating fruits and veggies.